geeeedev/Cheatsheets/CheatSheet-SCSS.md

     >- Best to stick with Dart Sass Standalone version and run Dart compiler `sass` separately for best performance for now!

 > also read resources [adding to your PATH](https://katiek2.github.io/path-doc/)
+> Note the path to the Dart SDK: /usr/local/opt/dart/libexec

 &nbsp;